HutaoMain/Resort-System/README.md

 Client

-1. navigation after login(block the please reserve here if not logged in)
+1. navigation after login (block the please reserve here if not logged in (fixed))
 2. change entrance rate to services rate then put their prices (fixed for now)
 3. subscribe to the email and definition (this is fixed for now)
 4. react scroll (fixed)